 That’s why private tuition can be a better option for some.
 Private tutors can tailor every class to your specific needs, strengths, and weaknesses.
 And you have their undivided attention, so you have time to speak, and opportunity to ask specific questions.

 At Superprof, we host over seven million tutors in a thousand different subjects globally.
-In London, we have nearly seven hundred French tutors available to start lessons with you right now – at an average rate of £23 an hour.
+In London, we have nearly seven hundred French tutors available to start French lessons London with you right now – at an average rate of £23 an hour.

 So, if it’s one-to-one teaching you want, you’ve come to the right place

 International House is a world-famous charitable institution that specialises in teaching English to learners from all over the world.

 However, based in Covent Garden, it also offers a wide array of French lessons in different languages, from Arabic to Russian.
 Of course, French is covered too!